elisad09/Java-Banking-App/README.md

 ## Overview

 This project is a financial application designed to manage user accounts, handle stock exchanges, and execute various commands related to financial transactions.
 The application consists of multiple classes that work together to provide a comprehensive solution for financial operations.
+It uses OOP concepts and Design Patterns

 ## Table of Contents